joephinderink/SharePortation-Protocol--SPP-/geography/README.md

 To ensure this Geography API is not creating a breaking change for the 1.1.0 release, it's expected that the data contained in the [`/geographies`](/policy#geography) endpoint in the Policy API is identical to this Geography API.
 This will ensure that when a Geography ID is used anywhere in this release, the data could be retrieved from either location.

-This temporary requirement is to ensure backwards compatibility, but the overall intent is to remove the /policy/geographies endpoint at the next major MDS release.
+This temporary requirement is to ensure backwards compatibility, but the overall intent is to remove the /policy/geographies endpoint at the next major  SPP release.

 [Top][toc]